Improving Action Quality Assessment using Weighted Aggregation: Experiments

+We check the effect of clip length on the performance.
+We take the best performing model from Table \ref{tab:performance_resnets} (ResNet(2+1)D-34-WD) and input various clip sizes.
+We experiment with clip sizes of 8 frames, 16 frames, and 32 frames.
+We vary the aggregation method as well.

-\begin{itemize} \item Using 8 frame clips, the 96 frame video is divided into 12 clips, which means finally 12 clip level feature descriptors need to be aggregated.
-On the other hand, using 32 frame clips means finally 3 clip level feature descriptors are being aggregated.
-Thus, whatever detrimental effect the averaging might have, it will be more prominent when the number of objects being averaged is larger, and less when this number is smaller.
-Hence using a 32 frame clip, the performance gained by using WD aggregation over averaging is only $0.0026\ (0.28\%)$, while in case of 8 frame clips, the performance gain is $0.0283\ (3.30\%)$. \item CNNs with bigger clips as input can look at more frames, this in effect increases their temporal horizon.
+From Table \ref{tab:clip_comparisom} we can see that the performance of the pipeline increases with the number of frames in each clip.
+We hypothesize that longer clips allow the ResNet to look for bigger patterns in the temporal dimension, which in turn enables the feature descriptors to be more informative.
+This enables the linear-regressor to better discriminate between similar-looking examples with fine-grained action quality differences.
+From Table \ref{tab:clip_comparisom}, notice that using WD over simple averaging as aggregation gives a boost in performance.
+However, this performance boost is quite significant in case of 8 frame clips.
+We believe the reason behind this improved performance is that increasing clip size reduces the number of clips being averaged.
+Whatever detrimental effect the averaging might have, it will be more prominent when the number of objects being averaged is larger, and less when this number is smaller.
+Furthermore, CNNs with longer input clips can look at more frames, this in effect increases their temporal horizon.
 It follows that the feature vectors extracted would have a better encoding of action patterns across time, to begin with.
 Thus they perform well enough even with averaging as aggregation.
 But using WD increases performance nevertheless.